cs1302uga/cs1302-tutorials/threads/brief-intro-threads.md

     /**
      * Creates and immediately starts a new daemon thread that executes
      * {@code target.run()}.
 This method, which may be called from any thread,
-     * will return immediately its the caller.
+     * will return immediately to the caller.
      * @param target the object whose {@code run} method is invoked when this
      *               thread is started
      */